Scott-gif/CyberSecurityP1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What are the main advantages of automating configuration with Ansible?_
+- _What are the main advantages of automating configuration with Ansible?_

 Free: Ansible is an open-source tool.
 Very simple to set up and use: No special coding skills are necessary to use Ansible’s playbooks (more on playbooks later).